milanm/csharp-cheatsheet/README.md

 # Exceptions

-Exception handling is a critical aspect of robust C# applications, allowing you to gracefully manage errors and unexpected conditions.
+Exception handling is a critical aspect of robust C# applications, which allows you to manage errors and unexpected conditions.
 Well-designed exception handling balances providing useful feedback to users, maintaining application stability, and preserving valuable diagnostic information for developers.

 ## Try-Catch-Finally